 Mill Barn Cottages, Middleton

-Well behaved pets are welcome at these cottages, while there is also an ensuite B&B; room available in the owners’ house.
+Well behaved pets are welcome at Mill Barn Cottages, while there is also an en-suite B&B; room available in the owners’ house.
+See Mill Barn Cottages and Mill House B&B for details.

 High Lodge, Darsham